 Winnebago View Interior Upgrades & Mods

 Now, those annoying bugs can’t get in which allows us to enjoy fresh air through the screens.
-Oh, and we can also get sleep because our cats aren’t up chasing moths at 2:00 in the morning.
+And of course, we can also get sleep because our cats aren’t up chasing moths at 2:00 in the morning.

-With the OEM shower faucet controls, it was hard to get the right temperature to hold even when using the shower head water saver.
-So, to alleviate that, we replaced the original shower controls (knobs) with a thermostatic shower mixer.
+With the OEM shower faucet controls that came installed in our new Winnebago View, it was hard to get the right temperature to hold, even when using the shower water saver.

 The thermostatic bath mixer can automatically balance the cold and hot water pressure to maintain water temperature stable in a quick time, eliminating the need for manual adjustment.

 For suspended shower, just turn off the flow switch, hot and cold water will not turn the clock back and re-opens, the water is still the original set temperature.
 The left is water regulation and the right is temperature control.

 This was fairly easy installation.
-Dan connected the cold water pipe to the right and the hot water pipe to the left.
+Dan simply connected the cold water pipe to the right and the hot water pipe to the left.

 So, Dan removed the old toilet seat; replacing it with a new slow-close toilet seat.
 It fits perfectly!

-And because it’s a slow-close, it won’t injur our Grandson when he uses the bathroom should he drop the seat.
-The new commode seat is completely removable and super easy to clean.
+The added feature to our new toilet seat is it’s completely removable and super easy to clean.
 In fact, it can be taken outside and blasted with the hose to clean.

 After ripping out several trouser and shorts pockets and belt loops and constantly bruising our hips, it was time to change our cabinet and drawer pulls in our galley and bathroom.